beobillly/RDS_M1_2019/README.md

 README

+Open a Terminal or a (K)console !
---Use ./make.sh to compile to pdf
+Write ./make.sh to compile to pdf
+Then enjoy your (my) pdf !